- Humanities Networks

 “Learning from Rome: Making Sense of Complex Builtscapes in the Digital Age,” Journal of the Society of Architectural Historians 77 (2018): 256-66.
 Co-authored with Georg Schelbert.

-"Visualizing Complexity: Practices and Heuristics of Digital Models in Art History," Bibliotheca Hertziana, Rome, May 21-22, 2020.
+"Visualizing Complexities: Practices and Heuristics of Digital Models in Art History," Bibliotheca Hertziana, Rome, Dec 10-11, 2020.
+(Co-organizer and speaker)

 "Building the Virtual Basilica of St. Paul," Graduate School of Design, Harvard University, Feb.
 18, 2020.